Skip to content

 FYI: Transaction Statuses#

-created The transaction has been initiated but is awaiting further processing
+• created - the transaction has been initiated and is awaiting further processing